ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

 This activity is available on the morning of day 4, prior to your journey to the Lyngen Alps.

 Dates & Prices

-Next year's provisional dates and prices
+Next season’s pre-sale dates and prices

-To secure places for next season, you can make a provisional booking and fix the cost of your holiday at the provisional package price displayed below simply by paying a deposit.
-This means that you will protect yourself from any package price increases.
-The departure dates and itineraries remain provisional and subject to change, we will contact you when the final dates and itineraries are confirmed and you will have 14 days to decide if you would like to go ahead.
-If you decide not to travel we will refund your deposit.
-Flight supplements may apply and any none package rates listed on the website are subject to price increases.
-Our travel experts will happily provide you with full terms and a complete quotation.
+To secure your holiday for next season, you can make a pre-sale booking and fix the price of your trip at the pre-sale price displayed below.
+Simply by paying an initial deposit of £50pp, you will protect yourself from any package price increases.
+The departure dates and itineraries remain preliminary and we will contact you when the final dates and itineraries are confirmed, you will then have 14 days to decide if you would like to go ahead.
+A further deposit payment will be due at the time of us confirming the trip details to you.
+If you decide not to travel, we will refund your full deposit payment.
+We reserve the right to charge supplements where there are significant changes to an itinerary or increases in flight costs.
+Any non-package rates remain subject to change.

 |Departure dates between|